mind-inria/hidimstat/doc_conf/index.rst

 Single/Group statistically validated importance using conditional permutations:

+* Chamma, A., Engemann, D., & Thirion, B. (2023).
+Statistically Valid Variable Importance Assessment through Conditional Permutations.
+In Proceedings of the 37th Conference on Neural Information Processing Systems (NeurIPS 2023), New Orleans, USA.

-* Chamma, A., Thirion, B., & Engemann, D. (2024). **Variable importance in high-dimensional settings requires grouping**.
+* Chamma, A., Thirion, B., & Engemann, D. (2024).
+Variable importance in high-dimensional settings requires grouping.
 In Proceedings of the 38th Conference of the Association for the Advancement of Artificial Intelligence(AAAI 2024), Vancouver, Canada.

-* Chamma, A., Engemann, D., & Thirion, B. (2023). **Statistically Valid Variable Importance Assessment through Conditional Permutations**.
-In Proceedings of the 37th Conference on Neural Information Processing Systems (NeurIPS 2023), New Orleans, USA.

 If you use our packages, we would appreciate citations to the relevant aforementioned papers.